Energinet-DataHub/ARCHIVED-geh-aggregations/docs/test.md

 # Test

-Read about general QA that applies to the entire Green Energy Hub here (TODO: Make link when available).
+Read about general QA that applies to the entire Green Energy Hub [here](https://github.com/Energinet-DataHub/green-energy-hub/blob/main/docs/qa.md).

 The aggregation domain has [Databricks](https://databricks.com/) jobs and libraries implemented in Python.
 Currently, the aggregation domain has a test suite of [pytest](https://pytest.org/) unit tests.
 Information about and instructions on how to execute these tests are outlined [here](./source/databricks/readme.md).